katahiromz/RisohEditor/README.txt

         Correct display of icon information.
         Correct dialog information.
         Hide the dialog when the user delete the dialog resource.
+    2017.09.16 ver.0.9
+        Enable to resume the window maximized status.
+        Fix interpretation of IDs.
+        Fix the prefix of help IDs from "HELPID_" to "HID_".
+        Empower tool bar.

 /////////////////////////////////////////////////////
 // Katayama Hirofumi MZ (katahiromz) [A.N.T.]